P3t3rtm/optical-distance-measurement/README.md

 -  If you are an optical engineer, this is important stuff.
 For the photographer, however, we do not need to know about nodal points or why the 200mm lens in our closet is only 193mm long, to make great photos.
     - find out what this means

+# calibration tips
+- the more precise the calibration the better
+    - the greater the distance between object and camera, the more precise the calibration
+    - caveat when using tapemeasure: watch for droop in the measurement. if droop exists, it would not be even as accurate as calibrating with a ruler.